zcutlip/broken_abandoned/part_14/README.md

 This code corresponds with [part 14](http://shadow-file.blogspot.com) of the Broken, Abandoned, and Forgotten Code series.
 In this part we build the second stage firmware image that will be flashed to the device by stage 1 and, after rebooting, will provide a remote root session.

 There have been substantial changes to the part 14 code from the previous part.
 While ``setfirmware.py`` is still present, there is a new exploit script, ``firmware_exploit.py``.
 This script uses classes declared in the former.
 It also provides the various connect-back servers you require to serve connections to the first and second stage payloads.
-It requires to command line arguments.
+It requires no command line arguments.
 Instead, configuration parameters are specified in ``environment.py``, which is thoroughly documented.

 A build system to create the stage 1 and 2 firmware images can be found in payload-src.
 However, there are a few pieces I didn't include due to licensing.